johanos/RealityVirtuallyExample/README.md

 # RealityVirtuallyWorkshop
-Sample Project for the Reality Virtually Workshop
+Sample Project for the Reality Virtually Workshop that I led